kovidgoyal/calibre/manual/edit.rst

 Edit book has various tools to help with common tasks.
 These are accessed via the :guilabel:`Tools` menu.

-Edit the Table of Contents
+Editing the Table of Contents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is a dedicated tool to ease editing of the Table of Contents.
 Launch it